Vishesh-Nagar/account-management-app/README.md

 ## Usage
 ### Register
-Navigate to the registration page via the "Go to Registration" button on the login page.
-Provide a valid email and password to create an account.
+Navigate to the registration page by clicking on the "Go to Registration" button on the login page.
+Provide a valid email, name, phone number, and password to create an account.

 ### Login
-Once registered, log in with your email and password.
-A success message will appear upon successful login.
+Once registered, you can log in using the email and password you used during registration.
+If the login is successful, a success message will appear, and you will be redirected to your account page.

 ### Account Page
-After logging in, access your account page, where you can view and manage your account details.
-A "Logout" button allows you to securely end your session.
+After logging in, you can access your account page, where you can view and edit your account details, including your name, email, and phone number.
+After editing, your changes will be saved and reflected on the page.

 ### Logout
-When logged out, you will be redirected to the login page.
+A "Go to Login" button on the account page allows you to log out, which will redirect you back to the login screen.

 ## License
 This project is licensed under the MIT License.